eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 spack -e SPACK_ENV_FOLDER concretize -f
 ```

 The result of the concretization will be printed on screen.
 Packages starting with `[+]` are packages that will be freshly installed in your local [Spack] instance.
-Packages marked ad `[e]` (external) are packages taken directly from the uenv (which we are using as upstream [Spack] instance).
+Packages marked as `[e]` (external) are packages taken directly from the uenv (which we are using as upstream [Spack] instance).
 You should see many packages marked as `[e]`, which are being re-used from the uenv.
 This will greatly speed up compilation, since [Spack] will have to build only a small subset of packages.

 You can finally build everything in the concretized environment: